DiamondDemon669/domainiac/README.md

 # domainiac

+## Domainiac has been given a COMPLETE overhaul
+## You will be seeing updates here shortly

 Domainiac is a selective nameserver meaning that you choose what domains you want to look at

 you can get the CLI here as well as the PHP server code